Emergency Communications Officers

 |Advanced TC License||$60.00|

-Training for all new dispatchers involves 160 hours of classroom training and eight weeks with a Certified Training Officer.
+Training for all new emergency communications officers involves 160 hours of classroom training and 16 weeks with a Certified Training Officer.

 - 40 hours of classroom training